cloudmesh-community/book/chapters/clusters/pi-setup.md

 ## Preparing the SD card :o:

-TODO: We should at thsi time assume we have an OS.
+TODO: We should at this time assume we have an OS.

 Download the latest Raspbian Jessie Lite image from